How to tell if my Windows computer is 32- or 64-bit?

 Very often, when you are trying to download a software product from some web site, you are given a choice of a 32- or a 64-bit version.
 (Note that most of our products do NOT require such a selection: they detect the "bitness" of Windows and install the appropriate files automatically for you.)
 Still, if you need to know the flavor of Windows that your computer is running, how to find it out?

 The procedure to display such information is different for different versions of Windows.
-For example, if you have Windows 8 (or Windows 8.1), then you could do the following:
+Generally, the procedure is as follows:

 Note that if you have Windows XP, then the System information may not contain the "bitness": if so, you can safely assume your computer is running a 32-bit version of Windows XP.